-Drawing from my training in Pest Control Management and some 10 years of experience dealing with pests, I’d like to share what I have learned.
+Drawing from my training in Pest Control Management and some 10 years of experience dealing with pests, I’d like to share what I have acquired a knowledge of.

 - Identification of flying stinging pests

 - Characteristics of Wasps, Hornets, and Yellow Jackets

 - Safest chemical formulations to use in some instances

 - Simple traps that are both safe and effective